-This week we’re going to talk about organization.
-We’ve already talked about the first two steps to achieve our goals, imagination and goal setting.
-The next step is getting organized.
+This week we’re going to talk about how to get organized so you can achieve your goals.
 Yeah, I know, not exactly fun, but very important.
 When you get organized, it not only frees up clutter in your life but also in your mind and your emotions.
 There are many ways to get organized and each different way will push you closer to your goals.

 Some areas to organize your life include your workspace, your home space, your relationships space, your fitness space and your religious/spiritual space.
 All of these areas go hand in hand in your life and also when it comes to achieving your goals.